 Our AI technology doesn't replace JTBD—it supercharges it.
 Portfolio companies that adopt our AI-powered research not only move faster but uncover patterns humans often miss.

-Target's Registry team demonstrates how proper roadmap prioritization creates measurable equity value through systematic application of our JTBD method.
+Target's Registry team demonstrates how proper roadmap prioritization creates measurable growth through systematic application of our JTBD method.

 In 2016, Target's Registry team faced declining revenue and was losing market share to Amazon.
 The team found themselves in a reactive position, continually trying to match Amazon's features without achieving significant growth.
 This approach led to stagnation, with the team struggling to differentiate Target's offerings in the competitive retail landscape.